-Troubleshooting servers is a fine art, but there are some methods and tips to get things running smoothly, quickly...
+Server troubleshooting is a fine art, but there are some quick and easy methods and tips to get things running...

 ITIL methodology delves into how to troubleshoot a server or a related issue more deeply, but the general theme is to narrow down the problem as quickly and efficiently as possible.

-One of the first pieces of information you need is how widespread the outage or slowdown is, and what it's affecting.
-What may seem like a network issue could be a stepped-on cable, affecting one PC or small cluster.
+One of the first pieces of information you need is how widespread the outage or slowdown is, as well as what it affects.
+What seems like a network issue could be a damaged cable affecting one PC or a small cluster.

-If multiple users are afflicted with the same issue, it eliminates environment variables, such as software misuse or hardware problems on a local PC.
+If multiple users are afflicted with the same issue, it eliminates environmental variables, such as hardware problems on a local PC or software misuse.

 If you have multiple sites, are they all affected?
 This will help determine if the issue lies with a localized server.